Terralego/django-geostore/README.md

 # django-geostore

-Dynamic geographic datastore with vector tiles generation and json schema definition and validation
+Dynamic geographic datastore with Vector Tiles generation from PostGIS and json schema definition and validation.

 ## Requirements